melbinbiju1/AtliQ-Business-Insights-360-PowerBI/README.md

 ## **Additional Details** 📂

-- **Data Sources**: MySQL database with tables for sales, products, freight costs, and more.
+- **Data Sources**: Execl/CSV files and a MySQL database with tables for sales, products, freight costs, and more.
 - **Data Model**: Built on **Snowflake Schema** for efficient querying and reporting.

 ---